 Abstract

 Historical narratives play a central role in international conflicts.
 They serve as a basis for justifying the conflict from a historical point of view, as well as for justifying the involved parties’ ambitions from a legal point of view.
 Internally to each party involved in the conflict, historical narratives are key to their identity formation.
 Externally, contradictory historical narratives make it difficult for the parties to settle the conflict between them.
 It is therefore essential to examine how historical narratives develop in international conflicts, especially complex and protracted ones.
 For international conflicts, the relevant legal framework is international law.
-There have been major developments in this field over the years, such that international law has become a language unto itself, distinct from the language of other kinds of law.
-This distinctiveness has made it a relevant tool for analyzing historical narratives.
+There have been major developments in this field over the years, such that international law has become a language unto itself, beyond the legal field.
+Therefore, international law is a highly relevant tool for analyzing historical narratives.

 The subject of the current study is the Israeli-Palestinian conflict and its purpose is to investigate the interrelationships between the historical narratives and international law.
-To this end, this study focuses on the established historical narratives as presented by the leaders and main political actors in the Israeli-Palestinian conflict, particularly concerning three core issues: refugees, Jerusalem, and settlements.
+To this end, this study focuses on the official historical narratives as presented by the leaderships and main political actors in the Israeli-Palestinian conflict, particularly concerning three core issues: refugees, Jerusalem, and settlements.

-An interdisciplinary analysis of the established narratives regarding these three core issues through the lens of profound developments that have taken place in international law makes it possible to assess the role of the legal discipline in shaping the historical narratives promoted by the leaders of the parties in the conflict while offering an interdisciplinary analysis of the relationships between them.
+An interdisciplinary analysis of the official narratives regarding these three core issues through the lens of profound developments that have taken place in international law makes it possible to assess the role of the legal discipline in shaping the historical narratives promoted by the leaderships of the parties in the conflict while offering an interdisciplinary analysis of the interrelationships between them.
 This integrated historiographic perspective enriches the existing research in the field and adds another layer to the analysis of historical narratives in the Israeli-Palestinian conflict.
 Over the years, various factors that shape historical narratives have been discussed, such as internal developments on both sides and their ways of managing the conflict.
 However, until now, this discussion has not looked at international law as a distinct factor in shaping historical narratives.

 Previous historical research has generally focused on differences between the narratives and the development of various approaches to historical events.
-The current study examines the narratives in the Israeli-Palestinian conflict from another angle, namely through a “legal lens”.
-While there has been extensive legal scholarship about the Israeli-Palestinian conflict, it has focused on the legal systems, people, and laws relevant to the various issues.
-This study focuses the legal lens on the historical narratives in the Israeli-Palestinian conflict.
+The current study examines the development of the narratives in the Israeli-Palestinian conflict from another angle, namely through a “legal lens.”
+In addition, while there has been extensive legal scholarship about the Israeli-Palestinian conflict, the main research subjects have generally focused on the legal systems, their populations, and the laws applicable to the various issues.
+This study focuses the legal lens on another research subject, namely the historical narratives in the Israeli-Palestinian conflict.
 By taking an integrated historical perspective, it offers a more precise and detailed outline of the role played by international law in the Israeli-Palestinian conflict.
-This goes beyond an instrumentalist, legalist view of international or as a relatively recent innovation in the internationalization of the conflict.
-This methodology reveals an interdisciplinary dimension that enriches the existing research and furthers understanding of the historical narratives regarding the Israeli-Palestinian conflict and their implications for the ongoing conflict and international law.
+This goes beyond an instrumental view of applying international law as a purely legal measure, or as a relatively recent step in the internationalization of the conflict.
+The methodology used here reveals an additional interdisciplinary dimension that enriches the existing research discourse and contributes to the understanding of the development of the historical narratives regarding the Israeli-Palestinian conflict as well as their implications for the conduct of the conflict and international law.